firasuke/Citation-Style-Language-Styles/University of Aleppo - Faculty of Medicine/documentation.md

  12. International Standard Book Number or ISBN if the reference is a book **[terminated with a period]**
  13. Uniform Resource Allocator or URL if the reference is a website **[terminated with a period]**

 > Surname Initials., Surname Initials.
-YEAR. <ins>Source's Title</ins>. <em>Container's Title</em>.
+Year of Publication. <ins>Source's Title</ins>. <em>Container's Title</em>.
 Publisher's Name.
 Printing Edition.
 Country of Publication.
 Volume Number(Issue Number):Page Numbers.
 DOI/ISBN/URL: XXXXX

 # Examples
 ## 1. Citing a Journal Article